 Endometriosis is identified by the presence of endometrial tissue on the ovaries, fallopian tubes or other sites where it should not be.
 The symptoms it produces are extreme pain, discomfort and infertility.

 When surgery is performed to address endometriosis, the goal is to get rid of the endometrial lesions.
 While endometriosis is likely to continue to be a problem as long as menstruation continues, the symptoms can be controlled or modulated with the right treatment at our office.

 Endometriosis is usually diagnosed when a woman is between the ages of 25 and 29.
 The diagnosis is made in most cases because of infertility as opposed to a response to pain.
 Researchers have seen a genetic link in endometriosis.
 So, if other women in your family have it, your chances of having it as well are greatly increased.

 A good portion of women who are diagnosed with endometriosis are asymptomatic.
-They are simply having a laparoscopy performed for sterilization.
 And a good portion of women who complain of about having pelvic pain are later found to have endometriosis.